SoftVarE-Group/BroT/README.md

 This repository contains code and evaluation data corresponding to:

-[Bittner P.M., Thüm T., Schaefer I. (2019) SAT Encodings of the At-Most-k Constraint: A Case Study on Configuring University Courses.
-In: Ölveczky P., Salaün G. (eds) Software Engineering and Formal Methods.
-SEFM 2019.
-Lecture Notes in Computer Science, vol 11724.
-Springer, Cham][1]
+> [Bittner P.M., Thüm T., Schaefer I.: _SAT Encodings of the At-Most-k Constraint: A Case Study on Configuring University Courses_.
+Software Engineering and Formal Methods (SEFM).
+2019.][1]

-[Frisch, A.M., Giannaros, P.A.: SAT Encodings of the At-Most-k Constraint.
-Some Old, Some New, Some Fast, Some Slow.
-In: Proc. of the Ninth Int.
-Workshop of Constraint Modelling and Reformulation (2010)][2]
+> [Frisch, A.M., Giannaros, P.A.: _SAT Encodings of the At-Most-k Constraint.
+Some
+Old, Some New, Some Fast, Some Slow_.
+Ninth International Workshop of Constraint Modelling and Reformulation.
+2010.][2]

 [comment]: <> (Please cite as:)